huesca12/euler-calc/README.md

 ## How to appease the heroku database migration demon

-After deploying a version of euler-calc with new migrations for an app run
+After deploying a version of euler-calc with new migrations for an app run:
 ```Bash
 heroku run python manage.py migrate --app euler-calc
 ```